MentitaRol/Generating-context-free-grammar/README.md

 ## Implementation
 To implement and test our models, we will be working with the nltk (Natural Language Toolkit) Python library, which is a very powerful tool that allows us to perform various tasks such as tokenization, morpho-syntactical labeling, sentiment analysis, etc.

-It's important that if you don't have nltk installed before you install it correctly.
-Here’s how to install it:

-1.- Open your terminal or command prompt.

-2.- Run the following command:

-    pip install nltk

-Once nltk is installed we import the nltk library from Python and the CFG module from nltk to use Context free grammar
+Import the nltk library from Python and the CFG module from nltk to use Context free grammar

     import nltk
     from nltk import CFG